 The CTA allows UK and Irish citizens to move freely across the border and allow them to work as well as receive access to healthcare, education, and social benefits.

-The situation will be different for other EU citizens wanting to live and work in the UK, and the UK will be operating a visa system.
+The situation is different for other EU citizens wanting to live and work in the UK, and the UK will be operating a visa system.

-Under current UK government proposals, non-Irish EU citizens will have to apply for and receive “settled status” (indefinite leave to remain) if they’ve been living in the UK for five years or more as of 31 December 2020, or ‘pre-settled’ status if they’ve been in the UK for between six months and five years.
+However, non-Irish EU citizens can apply for and receive ‘settled status’ (indefinite leave to remain) if they’ve been living in the UK for five years or more as of 31 December 2020, or ‘pre-settled’ status if they’re without five years of continuous residence.

-Notably, both these two requirements apply even if they EU citizen is married to a UK citizen.
+Notably, both these two requirements apply even if the EU citizen is married to a UK citizen.